asmyshlyaev177/react-horizontal-scrolling-menu/CONTRIBUTING.md

 Make sure that what you trying to fix really a bug, or if adding feature that is good way to solve your task.

 1. Fork the repo and install stuff:

- - Run `yarn install` in root folder
+- Run `npm run setup` in root folder (it will install all deps and do other required steps)
- - Run `yarn demo` for install demo deps, compile library and run the demo project
+- Run `npm run demo` for run the demo project in watch mode

 2. Write code!
 Add some feature or fix bug.
-Use `yarn commit` command, it's enforce good practices for commits.
+Use `npm run commit` command, it's enforce good practices for commits.

 3. Check that all tests passed(unit and e2e) and add tests for your code.
-You can use yarn test --watch for run tests in watch mode
+You can run unit tests with `npm run test:unit` and cypress tests `npm run test:e2e`

 4. Update readme and example (if needed)